ichilton/chef_chruby_install/README.md

 # chruby_install cookbook

+A cookbook to install chruby (https://github.com/postmodern/chruby) - a simple script to change the current Ruby.

 This cookbook is an alternative to the chruby cookbook produced by my friend Stephen Nelson-Smith (@LordCope) of Atalanta Systems, which is available here: https://github.com/Atalanta/chef-chruby

 I did take inspiration from the above cookbook, but this cookbook takes a slightly different approach, in that: